LEED AND PRAXIS

 In 2011, PRAXIS designed and built another project that did win a LEED Platinum award.
 The Rothstein/Meckler Residence LEED Platinum was followed three years later with another Platinum certification in 2014 for the Summers/Render home.

 A scoresheet details the green features of each project that earned points towards their Platinum certifications.
 It sums up what makes a house a LEED Platinum home.

-Well being: Residents of LEED-certified homes enjoy interior air quality superior to occupants of homes designed with little or no attention paid to green construction techniques.
-Ventilation issues are addressed up front to ensure quality of life inside the home is up to current standards.
+Well-being: Residents of LEED-certified homes enjoy interior air quality superior compared to occupants of homes designed with little or no attention paid to green construction.
+Green homes take into consideration toxic outgassing of building materials and implement measures to limit the use of such materials.
+Additionally, ventilation issues are addressed up front to ensure quality of life inside the home is up to current standards.